 Why Catholics Like EinsteinGEORGE SIM JOHNSTON

 It's difficult to say who turns themselves into the biggest pretzel: creationists trying to fit science into a biblical template, or agnostic scientists trying to avoid the existence of a personal God.
 An enlightened Catholic view of science must be anchored in the proposition that God delights to work through secondary causes.
-God concedes an enormous degree of causality to his creation, and we ought to be in awe as science explains more and more of it.
-At the same time, we ought to remind those who will listen to us that the universe will never finally explain itself.

 G. K. Chesterton, as usual, diagnosed the psychological flaw of scientific triumphalism: People who don't believe in God don't believe in nothing: they will believe in anything.
 The dogmas of faith have been replaced by the dogmas of materialism.
 Modern belief-systems like Marxism and Darwinism boil down to a single unproved, and unproveable, proposition: that all phenomena, including Homo sapiens, can be explained entirely by natural science.
 This core dogma of post-Christianity allows the famous rhetorical question of physicist Stephen Hawking: What need, then, for a Creator?